nmoore93/code-fruteria/README.md

   - Document any migration steps or gotchas you encounter.
   - Compare build/start times before and after the migration.
   - Share your favorite Vite plugin for React projects!

+---

+🍏 **Ready to squeeze the most out of this repo?
+Fork it, juice it, and make it your own!**

+---